 In medical diagnostics, they are indispensable for delivering precise patient diagnoses, ensuring that healthcare professionals can rely on the integrity of the results to make informed decisions about treatment and care.
 In forensics, molecular quality controls are crucial for upholding the integrity of DNA profiling, thereby bolstering the credibility of evidence presented in the criminal justice system.
 In research laboratories, these controls validate studies, contributing to scientific discoveries across a spectrum of disciplines.
 By verifying the accuracy and consistency of experimental findings, molecular quality controls enhance the reliability of research outcomes, thereby advancing knowledge and innovation in fields ranging from genetics to infectious diseases.

-Genomics has emerged as a fundamental driver propelling the molecular quality controls market growth.
+Genomics has emerged as a fundamental driver propelling the molecular quality control market growth.
 As personalized medicine gains prominence, the demand for accurate and reliable molecular diagnostics escalates.
 Molecular quality controls serve as linchpins in this landscape, ensuring the precision and validity of genetic testing processes.
 The need for robust quality controls becomes paramount with personalized medicine's emphasis on tailoring treatments to individuals based on their genetic makeup.
 Molecular quality controls provide benchmarks for validating laboratory equipment, reagents, and assay conditions, guaranteeing genetic tests' accuracy and reproducibility.
 This assurance is crucial in optimizing patient outcomes and minimizing adverse effects, aligning with the core tenets of personalized medicine.

 Regulatory bodies like the FDA play a pivotal role in shaping the molecular diagnostics landscape.
 The FDA's approval of new molecular entities (NMEs) underscores the growing significance of personalized medicine.
 In 2022, a notable portion of the FDA-approved therapeutic products were attributed to personalized medicine, highlighting the increasing adoption of precision-based approaches in drug development and approval.
 Moreover, the approval of cell-based therapies signifies the expanding frontier of personalized medicine, wherein innovative modalities leveraging cellular and genetic technologies address unmet medical needs.
 Genomics-driven personalized medicine acts as a catalyst, driving the demand for molecular quality controls.